Institutional Effectiveness & Research

-Institutional Effectiveness is the systematic, explicit and documented process of measuring institutional performance against the mission in all aspects of the college (SACS, 2012).
+Institutional Effectiveness (IE) is the systematic, explicit and documented process of measuring institutional performance against the mission in all aspects of the college (SACS, 2012).

 At Wake Tech, all units of the college engage in an institutional effectiveness process that involves the following steps:

 - Write a meaningful mission/purpose statement that aligns with the mission of the college

 - Establish long-range goals that put the mission into operation

 - Write expected outcomes statements, including student learning outcomes

 - Assess the extent to which these outcomes have been achieved

 - Provide evidence of improvement based on analysis of the results

 Approved by the Board of Trustees, Wake Tech's annual planning and evaluation cycle incorporates these steps in an ongoing, integrated and research-based planning and evaluation process that involves all areas of the college, ensuring that the college is continually improving and accomplishing its mission.
 While designing plans that include expected outcomes and appropriate measures to achieve those outcomes is critical to the IE process, Wake Tech's annual planning and evaluation cycle emphasizes the importance of assessing, reviewing, communicating and evaluating results and using those results to improve annually.

 Southern Association of Colleges and Schools (SACSCOC), ed.
 Resource Manual for the Principles of Accreditation.
-Decatur, Georgia: Southern Association of Colleges and Schools Commission on Colleges, May 2012.
+Decatur, Ga.: Southern Association of Colleges and Schools Commission on Colleges, May 2018.
 Print.